scrapy/scrapy/docs/topics/item-pipeline.rst

 ``domain`` is a string with the domain of the spider which scraped the item

-``item`` is a :class:`scrapy.item.ScrapedItem` with the item scraped
+``item`` is a :class:`~scrapy.item.Item` with the item scraped

-This method is called for every item pipeline component and must either return a ScrapedItem (or any descendant class) object or raise a :exception:`DropItem` exception.
+This method is called for every item pipeline component and must either return a :class:`~scrapy.item.Item` (or any descendant class) object or raise a :exception:`DropItem` exception.
 Dropped items are no longer processed by further pipeline components.

 Item pipeline example